Excelsior University Institutional Review Board (IRB)

-Federal Regulations stipulate that a primary function of the Excelsior College Institutional Review Board (IRB) is to protect the safety, welfare, rights, and privacy of all participants in human subject research.
-This includes research conducted by faculty, staff, or students at Excelsior College or in collaboration with other institutions.
+Federal Regulations stipulate that a primary function of the Excelsior University Institutional Review Board (IRB) is to protect the safety, welfare, rights, and privacy of all participants in human subject research.
+This includes research conducted by faculty, staff, or students at Excelsior University or in collaboration with other institutions.

 To uphold this responsibility during the COVID-19 pandemic, the IRB paused the review of research proposals that involved face-to-face interactions with participants or direct sharing of materials with participants.
 With the advent of more widespread distribution of Covid-19 vaccines, we will now begin to consider proposals that involve face-to-face interaction.
 The Principal Investigator (PI) will need to include in their proposal all social distancing, disinfecting and other protocols that will be implemented to ensure the safety of human participants.
 Also, a justification for why in-person as opposed to virtual participant interaction is necessary must be included in the research proposal.

 As circumstances change this notice will be updated.
 Any questions or concerns can be directed to IRB@excelsior.edu for an immediate response.

 The IRB is authorized to review and sometimes require modifications leading to approval or disapproval of research proposals for Excelsior University faculty, administrators, staff, students and alumni.

 In addition to requirements of state and federal regulations, the IRB possesses the professional competence necessary to ascertain the acceptability of proposals in terms of institutional commitment and regulations, applicable law, standards of professional conduct and practice, and compliance with the Belmont Report.
 The board also provides guidance and professional support to Excelsior’s research community.